 MEDIA & PUBLICATIONS

-Browse through some links to stories about Kalo and her personal journey across the Pacific to connect with the land, people and spirits of her ancestors, as well as links to some of her professional and creative works.
+Browse through some additional links to stories about Kalo and her personal journey across the Pacific to connect with the land, people and spirits of her ancestors, as well as links to some of her other professional and creative works.

 ICDP: THE FORGOTTEN VOICES OF OCEANIA